romikforest/runtime-common-library-dicountries/README.md

 from the `dicountries.utils` module.

-Every time you run this script it will create a subdirectory `indexes` in the currebt working directory to backup indexes there.
+Every time you run this script it will create a subdirectory `indexes` in the current working directory to backup indexes there.
 You can pass the index directory explicitly to the `CountryIndex` constructor like this:

 ```python